How to do market research

 How to conduct market research

 Conducting market research doesn't require a big budget or specialised expertise.
-Follow these steps to gather useful insights for your small business.
+Follow these seven steps to gather useful insights for your small business.

-- Define your research goals.
 Start by identifying what you need to learn.
 Are you validating a new product idea?
 Testing pricing?
 Understanding why customers choose competitors?
+Clear goals keep your research focused and prevent you from collecting data you won't use.

-- Identify your target audience.
 Describe who your ideal customers are.
 Consider their age, location, profession, income level, and buying habits.
 The more specific you are, the more useful your research will be.

 For example, research shows the businesses most likely to purchase business advice are younger, have higher growth rates, and intend to seek new funding.

-- Analyse and document findings.
 Look for patterns in your data.
 What do customers consistently mention?
 What surprises you?
+Document key insights and how they should influence your decisions.

 Market research methods explained